faucetsdn/faucet/docs/configuration.rst

     * - mirror
       - integer or string
       - None
-      - Mirror all packets recieved and transmitted on this port to the port specified (by name or by port number)
+      - Mirror all packets recieved and transmitted on the port specified (by name or by port number), to this port.
     * - name
       - string
       - The configuration key.